wang-jingjie/wang-jingjie.github.io/_pages/about.md

 ## About Me

 Hi!
-I'm an undergraduate student majoring in Industrial Engineering at Sichuan University-Pittsburgh Institute.
-I am an extroverted and enthusiastic individual who enjoys making new friends and connecting with others.
+I’m a first-year PhD student in Industrial Engineering at Purdue University, advised by Dr. Brandon Pitts.
+I am an extroverted and enthusiastic individual who enjoys making new friends and building meaningful connections.

-My academic journey has been filled with enriching experiences and accomplishments, including high academic performance and active involvement in various projects and competitions.
-I have a strong interest in **Cyber-Physical-Human Systems**, **Transportation and Emergency Management**, and **Human Factors**.
+My academic journey has been filled with enriching experiences and accomplishments, from excelling in my undergraduate studies at Sichuan University–Pittsburgh Institute to engaging in diverse research projects spanning Cyber-Physical-Human Systems, Transportation and Emergency Management, and Human Factors.
+These experiences shaped my research interests and continue to motivate my pursuit of impactful and interdisciplinary work.

-In addition to my studies, I have a passion for **volleyball**, where I serve as the captain of the SCUPI volleyball team, and **singing**, especially K-pop music.
-These hobbies keep me active and energized outside of my academic life.
+Beyond my academic life, I am passionate about volleyball, having served as captain of the SCUPI volleyball team, and I also enjoy singing, especially K-pop music.
+These activities keep me active, creative, and energized.

-Currently, I am preparing for my PhD application, eagerly looking forward to receiving an amazing offer and starting the next chapter of my academic and professional journey!
+As I begin my PhD journey at Purdue, I am eager to expand my research horizons, collaborate with scholars across disciplines, and contribute to advancing the field of Industrial Engineering.

-Feel free to connect with me if you'd like to collaborate or just chat!
+Feel free to connect with me if you’d like to collaborate or just chat!

 And you can find my CV here: [Jingjie's Curriculum Vitae](../assets/CV-Jingjie_Wang.pdf).